Phil Craig: Leader of South Africa’s Referendum Party

 07:32.75 – Phil Craig

 Yeah, look so effectively that their strategy is one of containment.
-Um and and that bill actually is Eo is really a wolf in sheep’s clothing that that bill particularly was designed to do and take the sting out of the Western Cape Peoples Bill.
-So that yeah and and I was involved in in you know, intricate in intimately in that I conceived the Western Cap Peoples Bill I led the legal team that wrote it and I consulted with the da on on their Western Cape Provincial Powers bill and we tried to negotiate very to compromises around those things and.
+And that bill actually is EO is really a wolf in sheep’s clothing that that bill particularly was designed to do and take the sting out of the Western Cape Peoples Bill.
+So that yeah and I was involved in, intricate in intimately in that I conceived the Western Cap Peoples Bill I led the legal team that wrote it and I consulted with the DA on their Western Cape Provincial Powers bill and we tried to negotiate very to compromises around those things and..

 08:03.64 – Brian David Crane